A variational approach to Hilbert's 16th problem within the framework of global analysis

 We manipulate the two equations in \eqref{primera} in two ways: \begin{enumerate} \item multiply the first equation by $Q$, the second by $P$, and add up the results to find

 \item then, multiply the first by $P$, the second by $Q$, and subtract the results to have

-\end{enumerate} We remind readers that we are after periodic solutions of this system for which $E_\e$ is away from zero.
-We will therefore discard from our consideration those such solutions for which $E_\e$ is arbitrarily small.
-In particular, we do not need to consider asymptotic behaviors reducing to a point, and so bearing in mind that equilibria of our polynomial, differential system are isolated and they could only be associated with critical closed paths of the kind we are not interested in, we can further multiply \eqref{primeraa} by $Z$ and divide by $P^2+Q^2$, to have, taking into account the other equation,
+\end{enumerate} We remind readers that we are searching for periodic solutions of this system for which $E_\e$ is away from zero.
+Indeed, recall that in seeking an upper bound for the right-hand side in \eqref{cotapreliminar}, $a$ is small, but kept fixed, when computing the inner limit

+The second part of Theorem \ref{ultimoz} ensures that there cannot be branches of critical paths $\{\bu_\e\}$ with $E_0(\bu_\e)\to0$.
+We will therefore discard from our consideration those critical paths $\bu_\e$ for which $E_0$ is arbitrarily small.
+In particular, we do not need to consider asymptotic behaviors reducing to a point, and so, bearing in mind that equilibria of our polynomial, differential system are isolated and they could only be associated with critical closed paths of the kind we are not interested in (those with small value for $E_0$), we can further multiply \eqref{aprimera} by $Z$ and divide by $P^2+Q^2$, to have, taking into account the other equation,

-Hence system \eqref{formafinal} can be written in the simplified, equivalent form
+Hence, system \eqref{formafinal} can be written in the simplified, equivalent form